Download this Document

 Nationally Appropriate Mitigation Actions (NAMAs) in the context of sustainable development refer to any action that reduces emissions in developing countries and contributes to sustainable development.
 NAMAs shall be directed at transformational change within an economic sector, or across sectors for a broader national focus.
 NAMAs are supported and enabled by technology, financing, and capacity-building and are aimed at achieving inclusive sustainable growth.

-NAMA on Access to Clean Energy in Kenya through Market Based Solutions
+NAMA on Access to Clean Energy in Rural Kenya through Innovative Market Based Solutions

 The NAMA introduces an innovative market based approach through private sector participation for the manufacture and distribution of 1 million units of solar PV-based lanterns and improved cookstoves respectively in Kenya.
 Energy Productivity Zones will provide infrastructure and support services for the private sector to invest in the manufacture and distribution of the clean energy technologies on a for-profit basis (i.e. operated as business models).
 Financing shall be made available through a combination of international grants and loans in addition to contributions (financial and in-kind) by the country.